litecart/litecart/README.md

 ## How To Install

-For an updated version of the upgrade documentation, visit https://www.litecart.net/wiki/how_to_install
+For an updated version of the upgrade documentation, visit [How To Install](https://www.litecart.net/wiki/how_to_install).

 What you need: